strengths-based

 We believe that learning about yourself and who you are should be the goal of education.
 Strengths-based education, properly implemented, can do that.
 It can empower students to understand themselves and self-educate, so they can find their place in the world.

 The thing is… strengths-based education is easy to talk about but not that simple to implement.
+That’s because it requires the teacher to become more sensitive to the student — where she is and what she needs to move forward in learning.

 We hope this post will shed some light on why SETS could be invaluable for teachers wanting to hone their ability to empower students through their own unique strengths.